Adam-Ratajczak/FluidSim/README.md

 2. Linear equation is solved using multigrid algorithm
 3. The result is reshaped to its original form and returned

-Once again, we need to construct the matrix for solver, as in diffussion step:
+Once again, we need to construct the matrix for solver, as in diffusion step:

 ```py
 def build_pressure_matrix(width, height):